-- in stage 1, positions with generation date of less than three months from the measurement date or that do not present any of the characteristics described in the following point; - in stage 2, the positions, which at the reference date, showed a significant increase in credit risk: - positions which, at the valuation date, are classified to 'watch list', i.e. 'performing under observation'; - positions which, as at the valuation date, show an increase in PD compared to that at origination, which exceeds certain thresholds calculated using quantile regression methods; - presence of a 'forborne performing' attribute; - presence of past due amounts and/or overrun by more than 30 days; - positions (without 'lifetime PD' at the disbursement date) that, at the measurement date, do not present the characteristics to be identified as 'low credit risk' (as described below);

-in stage 3, non-performing loans.
+- in stage 1, positions with generation date of less than three months from the measurement date or that do not present any of the characteristics described in the following point; - in stage 2, the positions, which at the reference date, showed a significant increase in credit risk: - positions belonging to certain particularly risky geo-sectoral clusters, identified by an IFRS 9 PD higher than 20% on average, or identified "collectively" as at risk; - positions which, at the valuation date, are classified to 'watch list', i.e. 'performing under observation'; - positions which, as at the valuation date, show an increase in PD compared to that at origination, which exceeds certain thresholds calculated using quantile regression methods; - presence of a 'forborne performing' attribute; - presence of past due amounts and/or overrun by more than 30 days; - positions (without 'lifetime PD' at the disbursement date) that, at the measurement date, do not present the characteristics to be identified as 'low credit risk' (as described below); - counterparty positions classified as performing and identified on the basis of the Group policy as POCI (Purchased or Originated Credit Impaired); - in stage 3, non-performing loans.
 These concern individual positions relating to counterparties classified in one of the impaired loan categories set forth by Bank of Italy Circular no. 272/2008 and subsequent updates.
 Falling into this category are impaired past due and/or overrun, 'unlikely to pay' and impaired exposures.

-Performing positions that possess the following characteristics at the measurement date are considered 'low credit risk':
+Performing positions that possess an IFRS 9 one-year PD no higher than 0.3% at the measurement date are considered 'low credit risk'.